 The School reserves the right to investigate circumstances and question students without a parent/guardian’s presence or permission.
 Disciplinary cases are often time sensitive and students will be questioned to determine the facts.
 It is the School’s expectation that students are honest at all times.

-Major detentions are the second step in the disciplinary system and are reserved for more serious infractions of the Code of Conduct and/or the result of chronic minor detentions.
-Major detentions are cumulative and recorded in a student’s record.
+A detention is the second step in the disciplinary system and is reserved for more serious infractions of the Code of Conduct and/or the result of chronic warnings.
+Major detentions are cumulative and recorded in a student’s record on Veracross.

-Students may receive a detention from a teacher or an administrator.
-Students and parents receive a behavior notification from Veracross through their email account.
-Detention must be served the day it is assigned by the assistant dean of students.
-Extra-curricular activities and transportation will be taken into consideration when the assistant dean of students schedules the detention.
+When a detention is issued, it should be served the day it is assigned by the Dean of students.
+Extra-curricular activities and transportation will be taken into consideration.
 Most detentions will be served the day they are received.

-A demerit is more serious than a detention.
-Demerits are issued for accumulated major detentions or a single instance of serious misconduct.
-The right to determine demerits for accumulated major detentions or misconduct rests with the Dean of Students and/or the Assistant Dean of Students.
+A demerit is more serious than a detention and occurs when a student accumulates 4 detentions.
+Demerits can also be issued for a single event or serious misconduct.
+The right to determine demerits for accumulated detentions or misconduct rests with the Dean of Students.
 Four detentions will result in the issuance of a demerit.
 The administration will endeavor, where possible, to give due consideration to those students who voluntarily come forward and admit to an offense out of a sense of honor and personal integrity.